Best Everyday Carry Mistakes You Need To Avoid

 2. Adapting

-3. and Overcoming
+3. And Overcoming

-I personally cannot fathom going anywhere without my EDC.
-Call me paranoid…fine; call me weird…OK; but call me ready.
+Call me paranoid…fine; call me weird…OK, but call me ready.

 2 simple words sum up and express my passionate feelings about this topic.